sachink-IS/typeahead/README.md

 ## Available Scripts

+First of all, you need ro run following command after unzipping the project.

 ### `npm install`

-After unzipping the project, first thing to do is installing project dependencies using command.
+This will install all project dependencies.

 ### `npm start`